-All workers and apprentices in the UK over compulsory school leaving age must be paid the national minimum wage.
+All workers and apprentices in the UK aged 16 or more must be paid the national minimum wage.

-The rate for you depends on your age, and as an apprentice, the year that you are at in your apprenticeship.
+Today, your minimum wage rate depends on your age, and if you are as an apprentice, the year that you are at in your apprenticeship.

-Use our PayCheck Calculator and check your pay today.
+Use our PayCheck Calculator to find out your minimum wage, and check your pay today.